gridsome/gridsome.org/docs/how-it-works.md

 The `gridsome develop` command starts a **local development server** with hot-reloading for code/file changes and the **GraphQL data layer**.
 You can usually open the development server at `localhost:8080`, and explore the GraphQL data layer at `localhost:8080/___explore`.

-> The GraphQL data layer is only used when running the development server.

 ![Gridsome develop](./images/gridsome-develop.gif)

 **This is whats happening under the hood when running `gridsome develop` command:**